chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 - View all subscription(s) assigned to
 - View usage reporting
 - View subscription details
-- View overview of all the environments in a subscription
+- View an overview of all the environments in a subscription
 - Request add-ons (eg. extra storage)
 - Directly contact to Client Success Manager
-- User management for all users in the subscription (CRUD actions)
+- User management for all users in the subscription (CRUD)
 - Invite users to all available environments in the subscription

 In the API, this role is labeled as "SA".